 Dynamic Soils Hub Application – Horizon Team USDA/NRCS

-The USDA's Dynamic Soils Data App is a pioneering platform that seamlessly integrates multiple sources of soil information into a single, interactive interface.
-Unlike traditional static reports, it offers real-time, dynamic visualization capabilities, helping users—such as farmers, land managers, and researchers—to explore soil properties across various scales and locations.
-By combining data and scientific modeling, the platform helps users create endless meaningful maps and interactive tools limited only by their imagination, supporting informed land use decisions.
+The USDA's Dynamic Soils Data App is a pioneering platform that seamlessly integrates multiple sources of soil information within a single environment for scientific modeling.
+Unlike traditional methods that involve multiple applications, it offers real-time, dynamic modeling with visualization capabilities, helping users—such as farmers, land managers, and government agencies—explore soil properties across various scales and locations.
+By combining data and scientific modeling, the platform enables users to create an unlimited array of meaningful maps with geospatial information, GDA metadata and interactive tools, limited only by their imagination, to support informed land-use decisions.

-A project to create a platform empowering the creation of impactful scientific models to guide land use decisions.
+A project to create a platform that taps into USDA's 100+ years of soils data for the entire United States, empowering the creation of impactful scientific models to guide small to large-scale land use decisions.

 UX Challenge:

-While the team excelled at developing features, there was a need to shift focus towards a user-centric approach.
-The challenge was to design an experience that emphasizes what users can accomplish with these features—helping them achieve their goals—rather than just presenting the features themselves.
-This required moving beyond the traditional role of a designer delivering visual designs to becoming a strategic user experience advisor, partnering with the team in shaping the overall experience of the application.
+While the team excelled at developing features, there was a need to shift focus toward a user-centric mindset.
+The challenge was to design an experience that emphasizes what users can accomplish with these features—helping them achieve their goals—rather than simply showcasing all the capibilities the application offers.
+This required a shift in expectations: from a typical designer delivering visual designs to becoming a UX strategic partner who collaborates with the team to create an overall experience that supports user tasks and goals.

 UX Approach:

-To inform the design process, I collaborated closely with a CX researcher and a CX content strategist from my team, who were deployed part-time on this project.
-Since direct access to end-users was limited by USDA policies, subject matter experts were recruited to participate in user research activities such as interviews, feedback sessions, and co-design sessions, providing valuable insights into workflows and challenges.
-CX-specific actions included:
+To inform the design process, I collaborated closely with a CX researcher and a CX content strategist from my team, both deployed part-time on this project.
+Since direct access to end-users was limited by USDA policies, we recruited subject matter experts to participate in user research activities such as interviews, feedback sessions, and co-design workshops.
+These experts provided valuable insights into workflows and challenges.
+Our CX-specific actions included:

 Conducting heuristic evaluations of the existing platform to identify usability issues and opportunities.

-Ensuring the platform’s design conformed to USDA design standards and accessibility requirements by aligning with the USDA design guide and utilizing USWDS design kits to meet 508 accessibility standards.
+Ensuring the platform’s design conformed to USDA standards and accessibility guidelines by aligning with the USDA design guide and utilizing USWDS design kits to meet Section 508 accessibility standards

 This collaborative, multi-disciplinary approach enabled the development of a user-centered experience that improves usability and task effectiveness by intuitively breaking out workflows that users follow to achieve their results.

-Please note that many of the CX-related documents for this project, such as flow diagrams, wireframes, and user journey maps, are restricted by the agency and cannot be publicly shared.
-This overview provides a high-level summary, but I would be happy to discuss my specific contributions and activities in more detail—please feel free to reach out to learn more.
+Please note that many of the CX-related documents for this project are restricted by the agency.
+This overview provides a high-level summary with some screenshots that are deemed public sharable.
+I would be happy to discuss my specific contributions and activities in more detail—please feel free to reach out to learn more.

 Results: